0xTycoon/punk-blocks/README.md

 # Demo

-An alien with a lux beard and 3d glass.
+An Alien with a Luxurious Beard and 3D Glasses.

 ![PunkBlocks](demo1.svg)